Paprika, Hungarian, Smoked (Sweet)

-Barn door red and with a strong smoky flavor from being smoked over oak, this barely hot paprika boasts a mighty sweet bell pepper flavor that’s very earthy and somewhat vegetal.
+Barn door red and with a strong smoky flavor from being smoked over oak, this Hungarian sweet smoked paprika powder boasts a mighty sweet bell pepper flavor that’s very earthy and somewhat vegetal.
 It’s best for soups, salads, vegetable dishes and grain dishes where it doesn’t have to compete with stronger flavors.

 If there was any spice with a more complicated history or confusing categorization, it must be paprika.
 Paprika is made from the Capsicum annuum plant, which sounds simple enough.
 However, there are dozens of varieties of this pepper - both chile and bell.
 Yet, genetically, they’re all the same species.
 (Think of it in the way all people are human, but look very different from each other.)